CityRail: Operational history

 When the CityRail brand was introduced the State Rail Authority was part way through taking delivery of 450 Tangara carriages.
 With these new carriages in service, the last single deck suburban sets were withdrawn in 1992, and the last U set interurban sets were withdrawn in 1996.

 In February 1994, the first of 15 two-carriage Endeavour railcars was delivered.
 These replaced Class 620/720 railcars, Class 900 railcars and locomotive-hauled stock.

-In February 1995, CityRail ceased the operations of the Punchbowl Maintenance Depot for the storage of double-decker electric trains.

 In May 2000, the Airport railway line opened to CityRail services.
 In July 2002, the first of 141 M set carriages entered service.
 In November 2006, the first of seven two-carriage Hunter railcar trains entered service.

 In December 2006, the first of 221 Oscar carriages entered service on the South Coast Line.
 In February 2009, the Epping to Chatswood railway line opened with shuttle services and was integrated into the Northern Line service later that year.

 In July 2011, the first Waratah trains entered service to replace the S sets, although it was announced in 2013 that some S sets would stay.
 In October 2012, a new service from Bathurst to Sydney commenced.